joshthecomposer/Flex-ible-Columns/readme.md

-This is a brief coding dojo project that goes over the use of the CSS shorthand "display: flex" and "flex: n"  properties
+This is a brief Coding Dojo project that goes over the use of the CSS shorthand "display: flex" and "flex: n"  properties

 - Recreate the first row with evenly spaced columns